Kinovarobotics/kinova-ros/README.md

 - +x axis is directing to the left when facing the base panel (where power switch and cable socket locate).
 - +y axis is towards to user when facing the base panel.
 - +z axis is upwards when robot is standing on a flat surface.

+The kinova_tool_pose_action (action server called by `pose_action_client.py`) will send Cartesian position commands to the robot and the inverse kinematics will be handled within the robot. **Important** The inverse kinematics algorithm that is implemented within Kinova robots is programmed to automatically avoid singularities and self-collisions.
+To perform those avoidance, the algorithm will restrict access to some parts of the robot's workspace.
+It may happen that the Cartesian pose goal you send cannot be reached by the robot, although it belongs to the robot's workspace.
+For more details on why this can happen, and what can you do to avoid this situation, please see the Q & A in issue #149.
+As a rule of thumb, if you are not able to reach the pose you are commanding in `pose_action_client.py` by moving your Kinova robot with the Kinova joystick, the robot will not be able to reach this same pose with the action server either.
+If you do not want to use the robot's IK solver, you can always use MoveIt instead.

 The current Cartesian position is published via topic: `/'${kinova_robotType}_driver'/out/tool_pose` In addition, the wrench of end-effector is published via topic: `/'${kinova_robotType}_driver'/out/tool_wrench`